Delayed Justice for Family Results in Plea from Drunk Driver

 The man left the parking lot, leading police on a chase that included local streets, where he was clocked at driving 80 mph in a 30 zone.
 The driver then entered I-40 going the wrong way, exited and then entered I-40 going the wrong way again.
 At that point, he crashed into the woman’s sedan.
 The man’s vehicle caught fire, and the woman perished at the scene of the crash.

 Though a bittersweet day for the surviving family, their daughter’s killer was finally brought to justice in late July 2016.
 Though a person does not need to be convicted of criminal charges in order for surviving loved ones to pursue a wrongful death claim against an individual, a criminal conviction can only help a civil case.
-Family members in North Carolina who are considering seeking legal recourse against a drunk driver could benefit from seeking the advice of an experienced attorney.
+Family members in North Carolina who are considering seeking legal recourse against a drunk driver could benefit from seeking the advice of an experienced auto accident attorney.
 Attorneys who are seasoned in personal injury litigation will be in the best position to offer guidance as to the various legal options available in the event of a tragedy.